 The answer to all of the above is true Myofascial Release, from the founder, John Barnes.
 Myofascial release uses gentle techniques which work with the body to release the patterns underlying our pain and holding patterns.
 In my own practice, I've seen great results working with infants, seniors, and everyone in between, with a variety of disorders including:

 Anxiety, Gastrointestinal Distress, Back Pain, Headaches, Whiplash, Pelvic Pain, Neck Pain, Sports Injuries, Chronic Pain, Migraines, Traumatic Brain injuries and Concussions, Fibromyalgia, Adhesions, Carpal Tunnel syndrome, Jaw Pain, Painful Scars, Sciatica, Infertility, Interstitial Cystitis, Women's Health Issues, Myofascial Pain Syndromes, and a slew of other cases for which Western Medicine has limited to no answers for, besides, "come back when it gets worse."

-This sounds like black magic, and honestly, it feels that way sometimes.
+This sounds like magic, and honestly, it feels that way sometimes.
 We've been trained to expect painful and invasive techniques which have us walking out it more pain than we came in with, however, true myofascial release uses more gentle techniques than most bodywork, and is rarely reported as painful-- often just as feeling very good, calming, a great stretch, or perhaps therapeutically on the edge of painful-- staying within the body's comfort zone, and gently pushing its barriers, we work with the body to encourage the healing process and trigger the release of the body's own anti-inflammatories.